| Database Stamps In this section What are Database StampsDatabase Stamps

 This program does NOT write a database stamp to the Core database.

-The database stamp is written (stamped) into the new database.
+The database stamp is written (stamped) into the

 History records using Data Location Records are created as normal.